davidakachaos/myautisticself/en/about.md

     </div>
   </div>
   <div class="column" markdown="1">
 My name is David Westerink.
 I was born in 1984 and have Asperger syndrome, [nowadays just plain autism]({% post_url /2019/2019-11-25-asperger-is-also-just-autism %}).
 In addition, I am the father of two children, divorced and a software developer by education.
-My son [is in neurodiverse world]({% post_url /2019/2019-12-03-welcome-to-the-team-little-guy %}), as am I.
+My son [is in this neurodiverse world]({% post_url /2019/2019-12-03-welcome-to-the-team-little-guy %}), just like myself.

 I decided to write a blog about my autism and my experiences in the "normal" world.
 With the aim to inform people and explain autism.
 With the underlying goal to make the world a better place for autistic people and to teach the world to understand us more.